garden-io/garden/docs/k8s-plugins/about.md

 For live code synchronization, Garden uses a tool called Mutagen to sync changes to the running container.

-There's a lot more to the Kubernetes plugin and if you're interested in the "nitty-gritty", we're more than happy to answer questions us on our [Discord channel](https://discord.gg/FrmhuUjFs6).
+There's a lot more to the Kubernetes plugins and if you're interested in the "nitty-gritty", we're more than happy to answer questions us on our [Discord channel](https://discord.gg/FrmhuUjFs6).